How does the Centre handle client requests?

 The Workflow Management Section (WMS) monitors incoming requests received via the eCdT Client Portal.
-It checks the files for conformity with regard to the source document: language, page count and format, and verifies the service requested, as well as the deadline and target languages required.
+It checks the files for conformity with regard to the source document – language, page count and format – and verifies the service requested, as well as the deadline and target language(s) required.

-4. Client Coordinator's support
+4. Client Coordinator / WMS support

 All the technical aspects of documents processed by freelance translators are checked by WMS.

 All documents are quality‑controlled by the Centre’s in-house translators.
 Outsourced translations are revised by our in-house translators, who are required to fill in an assessment sheet on the quality of the freelancer's work, in accordance with the terms of the framework contracts and the Centre’s general conditions for language services.
 In-house translations are cross-checked by another translator within the relevant language group.

 WMS checks the documents for completeness and adjusts the layout where necessary.
 Similarly, files to be delivered to clients through web uploads are verified for completeness and display checks, corrected and uploaded by WMS.

 WMS ensures that the document is delivered to the client by the agreed deadline.